smbkr/gql-hn/README.md

 ## Todo

+- Server
   - Extract update & delete mutations
   - Require auth for update & delete
-- Add upvote count to Link items
+  - Add vote count to Link items
-- Add client (WIP)
-  - Pull Tachyons in from npm rather than from a CDN on each page load
   - Use a Docker container for the DB for local development
+  - Validate that submitted URLs are valid
   - Add tests
+- Client
+  - Pull Tachyons in from npm rather than from a CDN on each page load
+  - Add styling
+  - Add registration/login
+  - Add post link page
+  - Allow editing links
+  - User profile page
+  - Allow voting
+  - Add sorting
+  - Add filtering